Trigun: Plot

-In a distant future, a man known as "Vash the Stampede" has earned a bounty of $$60 billion ("double dollar") on his head and the nickname "The Humanoid Typhoon" (人間台風) after accidentally destroying a city with his supernatural powers.
-However, whenever he is attacked, Vash displays a pacifist personality as noted by two Bernardelli Insurance Society employees, Meryl Stryfe and Milly Thompson, who follow him around in order to minimize the damages inevitably caused by his appearance.
-Most of the damage attributed to Vash is actually caused by bounty hunters in pursuit of the sixty billion double-dollar bounty on Vash's head for the destruction of the city of July.
-However, he cannot remember the incident due to retrograde amnesia, being able to recall only fragments of the destroyed city and memories of his childhood.
+In a distant future, a man known as Vash the Stampede has earned a bounty of $$60 billion ("double dollar") on his head and the nickname "The Humanoid Typhoon" (人間台風) after accidentally destroying a city with his supernatural powers.
+However, whenever he is attacked, Vash displays a pacifist personality, as noted by two Bernardelli Insurance Society employees, Meryl Stryfe and Milly Thompson, who follow him around to minimize the damages inevitably caused by his appearance.
+Most of the damage attributed to Vash is caused by bounty hunters in pursuit of his bounty.
+However, he cannot remember the incident due to retrograde amnesia, being able to recall fragments of the destroyed city and memories of his childhood.
 Throughout his travels, Vash tries to save lives using non-lethal force.
 He is occasionally joined by a priest, Nicholas D. Wolfwood, who, like Vash, is a superb gunfighter with a mysterious past.
 As the series progresses, more about Vash's past and the history of human civilization on the planet is revealed.

-Vash and his twin brother Knives were originally two children with a slow aging process found in a spaceship that escaped from the planet Earth after mankind had exhausted all its resources.
+Vash and his twin brother Knives were originally two children with a slow-aging process found in a spaceship who escaped from Earth after mankind had exhausted all its resources.
 Rem raised them, but Knives became nihilistic and had most of the people in the ship disposed of.
 As a result, Vash lives to find his twin and have revenge.
 Vash is targeted by Legato Bluesummers from the Gung-ho Guns assassins who are followers of Knives.
-Wolfwood himself is a Gung-Ho Gun but was hired to make sure Vash does not die and instead suffer.
-Vash and Knives both possess the Angel Arm, which Knives forced Vash to use in the series' beginning to destroy the town.
+Vash and Knives both possess the Angel Arm, which Knives forced Vash to use to destroy the city of July, ending the Trigun manga in a cliffhanger as the true nature behind Vash's identity is questioned by Wolfwood after seeing the power.